Tivozanib (FOTIVDA) is an NCCN recommended option for relapsed or stage IV ccRCC following ≥2 prior systemic therapies, including IO1

 Find out what FOTIVDA can mean for your patients.

 Reference: 1.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Kidney Cancer.
-V.4.2021. © National Comprehensive Cancer Network, Inc. 2021.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Kidney Cancer V.4.2023. © National Comprehensive Cancer Network, Inc. 2023.
 All rights reserved.
-Accessed May 10, 2021.
+Accessed January 31, 2023.
 To view the most recent and complete version of the guideline, go online to NCCN.org.

-CPI=checkpoint inhibitor; PFS=progression-free survival; rrRCC=relapsed/refractory renal cell carcinoma; TKI=tyrosine kinase inhibitor.
+CPI=checkpoint inhibitor; IO=immuno-oncology; mRCC=metastatic renal cell carcinoma; NCCN=National Comprehensive Cancer Network® (NCCN®); PFS=progression-free survival; TKI=tyrosine kinase inhibitor.

 FOTIVDA is indicated for the treatment of adult patients with relapsed or refractory advanced renal cell carcinoma (RCC) following two or more prior systemic therapies.